SGDInstitute/apollo/content/collections/pages/sgdinstitute/team.md

             marks:
               -
                 type: lead
-            text: 'Our humans include advocates, educators, and professionals with experience in a diverse array of fields—higher education, financial services, marketing, urban farming, IT/web development, local government, and more.
-We’ve helped organize MBLGTACC conferences at our own campuses and dedicated ourselves to the causes of building queer success in the Midwest.'
+            text: 'Our humans include advocates, educators, and professionals with experience in a diverse array of fields—higher education, financial services, marketing, urban farming, IT/web development, local government, and more—who''ve dedicated themselves to the causes of building queer success in the Midwest.'
     type: content
     enabled: true
   -